 Cons: Part of the reason these lenses create such stunning photos is because they seamlessly integrate with the company’s phone cases, which are required to mount the lenses themselves.
 If you’re absolutely tied to another phone case, these will not work.

-Cons: It’s red?
-Seriously, the only ding we have against this camera is a ding against the whole category: the inability to switch lenses, which adds versatility and quality.
+Cons: The red option isn’t our favorite color.
+But seriously, the only real ding we have against this camera is a ding against the whole category: the inability to switch lenses, which adds versatility and quality.
 But for the vast majority of people, this camera is all they need, and much, much more.

 Tell your child that looks aren’t everything and to never judge a book by its cover.
 But there are exceptions to every rule.
 The vintage aesthetic of Canon’s PowerShot G9 X Mark II is gorgeous, and, luckily, it performs as well as it looks.
 If you want a good-looking camera that is also versatile, we’re betting this beauty’s beauty won’t fade.